On the Kalīla wa-Dimna

 §1c.
 Let me restate my argument by borrowing a playful aphorism once formulated in a book by Marshall McLuhan (1964), where he asserts, quite simply, that the medium is the message.
 Applying this playfully universalizing assertion to the specific subject of my study here, I will now assert, also somewhat playfully, that the quest for the Holy Grail is the same thing, so to speak, as the mental process of reading the book of the Holy Grail, in that the medium of the book is of and by itself the message about the meaning of the book.
 Similarly, as I argue, the quest for a Plant of Immortality in Near Eastern narratives known under the general heading of Kalīla wa-Dimna is the same thing, so to speak, as the mental process of reading the book known as Kalīla wa-Dimna, since this book, viewed as a prototypical book, is the message of the book itself.

 §2.
-I highlight in particular two points of comparison that can be made in juxtaposing the West European narrative about the Quest for the Holy Grail and the Near Eastern narrative about the Quest for the prototype of the Kalīla wa-Dimna, especially as attested in Arabic sources.
+I highlight in particular two points of comparison that can be made in juxtaposing the Western European narrative about the Quest for the Holy Grail and the Near Eastern narrative about the Quest for the prototype of the Kalīla wa-Dimna, especially as attested in Arabic sources.

 §2a.
 First, here is my Point A. I note that the primary narrators of the Book of the Grail were supposedly composing the text in a “classical” language, that is, in Latin, while the secondary narrators were composing the text in French—or maybe we should say “recomposing,” not just “composing.”
 Similarly, as I noted in Part I, the primary narrators of the Kalīla wa-Dimna were supposedly composing the text in the “classical” language of India—that is, in Sanskrit—while a secondary narrator was recomposing the text in Middle Persian—or maybe we should say that this secondary narrator was “translating” the text into Middle Persian.
 And, in this case, we must keep in mind not only the secondary narrator but also tertiary narrators, who are viewed today as “translators” of the Middle Persian text—now lost—into Arabic and into other languages, including New Persian—which is the language known retrospectively as “classical” Persian.